vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Unset custom user attribute *vendor*:*key* of pool *pool*.

 `user new` *options* *user*
   Create a new user with user namespace configuration.

-Option `--ugid` is required.
+  Users can be either static or dynamic.
+Static users have constant user/group ID, which is set using option `--ugid`.
+Dynamic users have their user/group IDs assigned at runtime by `osctld`.

   UID/GID mapping has to be configured either via option `--map` if you have the same mapping for user and group IDs, or via options `--map-uid` and `--map-gid` for different user/group mappings.
 There must be at least one mapping for user IDs and one for group IDs.